jckpn/lboro-comp-vision-notes/Computer Vision.md

 One way to reduce the components of a vector is through principal component analysis:

 - PCA reduces the dimensions of a vector by identifying the **‘principal components’ (PCs)**, i.e. the most ‘important’ axes of the feature vectors
+- The PCs are chosen as the axes with the most variance, i.e. the axes that best distinguish the feature vectors
-- It takes the vectors with the most variance and weighs these higher, as they …
+- It takes the vectors with the most variance and weighs these higher since they are more important for distinguishing images

 <img src="./Computer Vision.assets/image-20230603001113259.png" alt="image-20230603001113259" style="zoom: 50%;" />